Henry M. MasciaPartner

 As an immigration attorney, Henry helps corporations and individuals navigate the labyrinth of U.S. immigration law.
 Henry represents clients seeking H-1B visas for highly skilled workers in specialty occupations, L visas for intra-company transfers engaged in specialized employment, O visas foreign nationals with extraordinary ability, E visas for treaty traders and investors, P Visas for entertainers and athletes, and TN visas for highly skilled Mexican and Canadian professionals.
 Henry also represents individuals seeking to sponsor family members to become lawful permanent residents and advises corporate clients on compliance with E-Verify and Employment Eligibility Verification, Form I-9.

-Super Lawyers named Henry a Rising Star in the Metropolitan New York area for 2018 and 2017.
+Super Lawyers named Henry a Rising Star in the Metropolitan New York area from 2017-2020.
 In 2017, Henry received the 2017 Leadership in Law Award at the Associate level from Long Island Business News, the New York State Bar Association’s President’s Pro Bono Award, and was named Pro Bono Attorney of the Year by Touro College Jacob D. Fuchsberg Law Center.
 In 2016 Henry received the Long Island Business News Millennial Award.

 Before joining Rivkin Radler, Henry worked as an attorney advisor at the U.S. Department of Justice’s Executive Office for Immigration Review, colloquially known as the “Immigration Court.”
 As an attorney advisor, Henry drafted opinions and memoranda for all three immigration judges at the Varick Street Immigration Court and for the immigration judge of the Institutional Removal Program.
 He provided in-hearing advice on issues related to removability and statutory eligibility for relief.
 Henry also trained immigration judges, law clerks, and interns on the immigration consequences of criminal convictions.